DNadas98/project-notes/README.md

   - create .env, write PORT=3502 into it
   - in root/frontend: npm i, npm start

+# To Do
+- implement transactions to make the most critical interactions atomic at the DB level
+- refactor frontend:
+  - single responsibility principle (the fetch hooks for example)
+  - react controlled / uncontrolled form format, names and other properties of elements
+  - make tables tables instead of lists with weird css
+- add some meaningful content to the frontend

 # My express server

 - https://github.com/DNadas98/express_server